What is Tropic Skincare?

 How to become a Tropic Skincare ambassador?

 To become a Tropic Ambassador, all you need is a passion for beauty and a Tropic Starter Kit, which costs £198.
 We provide the rest to ensure you have every opportunity for success.
 To find out more about how to join, click here.

 Is Tropic Skincare gluten-free and suitable for coeliacs?

-All of our products are gluten-free, however we recommend speaking to your GP when introducing new products into your regime.
+All of our products are gluten-free, with the exception of Cleansing Body Pebble and Hair Feast.
+We recommend speaking to your GP when introducing new products into your regime.

 I have a nut allergy, how can I check the ingredients of Tropic products?